 Collaborate, Create, Succeed.
 Celebrating 10 years of doing real work with games.

-For 10 years, we’ve been changing the way the world does work, helping organizations large and small put their ideas to action through Innovation Games.
+For 10 years, we’ve been changing the way the world does work, helping organizations large and small put their ideas into action through Innovation Games.
 People work better together.
 And the results are even better when that work is a game.

 Join us on January 24-25, 2013 for an exploration of how Innovation Games® are changing the world.